Click to enlarge image

 Formal judicial training has existed in Scotland since 1997, when the Judicial Studies Committee was set up in order to “promote training for the judiciary both in the Supreme Courts and in the Sheriff Court.”

-In 2007, the Judicial Studies Committee took on responsibility for the delivery of the training requirements for Justices of the Peace as approved by the Lord President and set out in the Justice of the Peace (Training and Appraisal) Scotland Order 2016.
+In 2007, the Judicial Studies Committee took on responsibility for the delivery of the training requirements for Justices of the Peace as approved by the Lord President and now set out in the Justices of the Peace (Training and Appraisal) Scotland Order 2016.
 All training for JPs will follow a new set of learning objectives, set out in the National Curriculum for Justices of the Peace.